 As you can see in the above image, the nearest leaves on the tree look sharp and in focus, while the ones a little behind on the left-hand side look somewhat blurry.
 In comparison, the leaves from the other trees further away look completely out of focus.

 Given that the distance between the camera and the subject remains the same, increasing the focal length of the lens decreases the depth of field.
 So, if you have a zoom lens, you should zoom in to the maximum focal length your lens allows to separate the subject from the background even more.
 This also means that if you zoom out and use the lens at its shortest focal length, the depth of field will increase, which is desirable for landscape and architectural photography.

 For example, if you have a 70-300mm zoom lens, shooting at 300mm focal length will isolate the subject the most (which is what you want for the best-looking bokeh), while shooting at 70mm will bring more objects in the background to focus.

 5) Use a long lens

 Since increasing the focal length means decreasing the depth of field, the longer your lens is, the better the bokeh you will get.
 This is not necessarily always true, because the rendering of out-of-focus areas also heavily depends on the optics of the lens.
 For example, both Nikon 18-200mm and Nikon 70-200mm have the same long focal lengths (200mm).
-However, the Nikon 70-200mm has much better optics than the 18-200, which is why it has exceptionally beautiful bokeh when compared to the 18-200 bokeh.
-So, when I say “use a long lens”, I mean “use a high quality quality long lens” :)
+However, the Nikon 70-200mm has much better optics than the 18-200, which is why it has exceptionally beautiful bokeh when compared to the 18-200.
+So when I say “use a long lens”, I mean “use a high quality long lens” :)